Abstract squares silhouette representing complex trauma and EMDR therapy for CPTSD

 These changes reflect a shift in how the system is responding, not just how it is thinking.

-This connects closely with how trauma is held in the body, which is explored further in this article on why trauma remains stored physically and how EMDR helps process it.
+This connects closely with how trauma is held in the body, explored further in Why Trauma Stays in the Body and How EMDR Helps.

 Working With CPTSD in an Online Setting